 Blockchain and cryptocurrencies

 Blockchain has been the talk of the entire world in recent years due to its decentralized nature.
 It eliminates both the need for a middle-man and reliance and confines of a single country’s currency or its conversion.
 This makes transactions near-instantaneous, available worldwide, with no transaction costs or close to it.
-Most importantly, it boosts security, since transactions are encrypted and immune to the influence of third parties.
-We took a deeper dive into it when we mentioned it as an example of information technology.

 Robotic process automation (RPA)